 Advice from Our Auto Accident Lawyers on What to Do After an Accident

 Your actions after an accident may depend on your injuries.
 If all you can do is call first responders, then do that—don’t assume that someone else will call.
 If able, check on other drivers, pedestrians or cyclists involved.
 If you can safely move without causing harm, take pictures of the accident scene.
 Be sure to get photos from all angles.

 Get the contact information, driver’s license and registration information, and insurance information for anyone involved in the accident.
 Finally, get the contact information for any witnesses who saw the accident.
-Once the police release you, contact your insurance company to let them know your name, and the date, time, and location of the accident.
+Once the police release you, contact your insurance company to let them know your name, along with the date, time, and location of the accident.

 Do not give the insurance company any other information other than your Morgantown car crash attorney’s contact information.
 The representative may try to twist your words in an attempt to later deny your claim or to justify a low-ball offer.

 Remember, insurance companies are in business to make money.
 Any claim they have to pay out reduces their bottom line, so they will usually try to pay the least amount possible.
 If they think they can get away with denying your claim, they will do it.
 Don’t bother playing their game: Refer any insurers to your Morgantown car wreck lawyer as soon as possible.

 What Are Common Accident Injuries?

 The injuries you could suffer from a Morgantown car accident vary widely and depend greatly on the circumstances of the accident.